A movement is in motion, with more than 3,000 companies coming together to lead the fight against climate change.

 - How quickly does our organization need to accomplish that reduction?

 The Science Based Target initiative (SBTi) has delivered a unified, measurable standard for corporations to determine their role in this critical mission.
-SBTs are the new litmus test when it comes to carbon credibility and will be greatly beneficial in driving better approaches to climate risk management.
+SBTs are the litmus test when it comes to carbon credibility and legitimate net-zero goals, and will be greatly beneficial in driving better approaches to climate risk management.
 Companies that are interested in aligning sustainability and carbon-reduction targets with climate science need to follow a structured, well-mapped approach and begin asking the right questions so that they can not only construct a convincing business case for SBTs, but also build a viable route map for how to deliver on such ambition.

 4 Business Benefits of Science-based Targets